ec-jrc/pyPoseidon/README.md

 * source activate pyPoseidon

-For using the environment in jupyter notebooks
+For using the environment in Jupyter notebooks use

 * conda config --add channels conda-forge
 * conda install ipykernel
 * python -m ipykernel install --name pyPoseidon

-Then choose the pyPoseidon kernel on your Jupyter notebook.

 Finally, install pyPoseidon the usual way

 * python setup.py install

+### Using Notebooks

+From a new terminal window, start Jupyter with

+* jupyter notebook

+Navigate to the pyPoseidon/examples & pyPoseidon/Notebook folders for using the Notebooks.

 ### Prerequisities